sdss/python_template/docs/sphinx/index.md

 * Unit-testing using [pytest](https://docs.pytest.org/en/stable/).
 * GitHub Actions workflows for linting, testing, and deployment.

 Version 3 of the template is somewhat more opinionated than previous versions and supports fewer configuration options.
-This is partly to streamline the process of creating a new project and partly because in recent years the Python community has consolidated around a set of tools (`uv`, Ruff, pytest) for development.
+This is partly to streamline the process of creating a new project and partly because in recent years the Python community has consolidated around a set of tools (uv, Ruff, pytest) for development.
 Our philosophy is that if you have strong opinions about what tools to use it is probably trivial for you to modify the rendered template to meet your needs.

 ## Customizing the rendered template